-So, how does a leader in any of these — or any other multinational organization — position themselves for unprecedented management results?
+So, how does a leader in any of these—or any other multinational organization—position themselves for unprecedented management results?
 Especially when it means working alongside such a diverse group of colleagues in such varied, different environments?
-The first step is realizing that there is a huge difference between an international leader and global leader.
+The first step is realizing that there is a huge difference between an international leader and a global leader.

 The International vs. Global Leader

-This doesn’t mean that they subvert international loyalties; we merely highlight this to spotlight the very different approach taken by different leadership-types to achieve management results.
+This doesn’t mean that they subvert international loyalties; we merely highlight this to spotlight the very different approaches taken by different leadership types to achieve management results.

 Shared Purposed, Shared Identity